pannous/hieros/docs/README.md

 Barbarion or not, the Egyptian letter 'b' [𓃀](𓃀) looks almost like a flipped modern 'b' in writing (both writing directions were common initially).
 The word '𓃀' itself is cognate with [european](PIE) variants: Bein, Pod, foot, la pierna: lab' vs leg(𓃀~L) …

-Every single letter in this “[Alphabet](Alphabet)” of Egyptian hieroglyphs left a tremendous linguistic footprint on most surrounding and quite distant extinct and extant languages!
+Every single letter in this “[Alphabet](Alphabet)” of Egyptian hieroglyphs left a tremendous linguistic footprint on most surrounding and quite distant extinct and extant languages

 But other icons are highly recognizable as well:
 [𓃟](𓃟) Shu.wn [𓆄](𓆄)[𓅱](𓅱) swine